What is Mulberry Mongoose?

 Why are we called Mulberry Mongoose?

-Their name captures our business purpose.
+Their name captures their business purpose.
 The banded mongoose is a wonderful animal found here in the bush.
 They 'chatter' incessantly just like myself and the Mulberry Mongoose team!
 They also survive in the bush by being a community, one mongoose keeps watch while the others feed for example.
 Similarly, Mulberry Mongoose grows as a business by caring for our environment, firstly creating invaluable employment and also by protecting the wildlife.
 Mulberry is a British colour and the owner Kate grew up in England and had a Mulberry tree in her garden.
 As a business they strive to be as professional and efficient as any other Western business despite the challenges of running a business in the bush.
 They also want their clients to love their product because of its quality and style.
 The word ‘Mulberry’ symbolises that drive.